BIATeam/BIADocs/docs/30-DeveloperGuide/30-Front/20-CreateACRUD.md

       </bia-table>
     ```

-    * for Calc mode add the template specificInput and\or specificOutput in app-aircraft-table:
+    * for Calc mode add the template specificInput and\or specificOutput in app-aircraft-table
     ```html
       <app-aircraft-table
       ...